Behind the label

 In our Coonawarra vineyards lives the Golden Orb spider, and our Golden Orb Sparking Shiraz is a tribute to this cool little guy.

-You can see the sun shining on their golden webs at sunset, and dew hanging heavy on their fine threads in the morning.
+You can see the sun shining on their golden webs at sunset and dew hanging heavy on their fine threads in the morning.

-During the summer they help us with pest control, and catch vineyard pests such as flies, beetles, locusts, wood moths and cicadas.
+During the summer, they help us with pest control and catch vineyard pests such as flies, beetles, locusts, wood moths and cicadas.

 This is one reason why we haven’t used pesticides in the vineyard for over ten years.
-They help us in our pursuit to becoming completely organic in the next 3 years.

-Coonawarra half way between Melbourne and Adelaide.
+Coonawarra is halfway between Melbourne and Adelaide.

 We love the people who make the journey to come and visit our cellar door; they have Wanderlust.
-They are the daring explorer, the lover of life with tales of adventures and experiences from their many trips.
-This wine’s for you, intrepid travellers… We are very proud of our wines – we hope you enjoy them.
+They are the daring explorers, the lovers of life with tales of adventures and experiences from their many trips.

-Est. in 1883, the Cape Banks Lighthouse is a 15 metre orange monument near Carpenter Rocks, on South Australia’s rugged South East coastline.
+Est. in 1883, the Cape Banks Lighthouse is a 15-metre orange monument near Carpenter Rocks on South Australia’s rugged South East coastline.

 The lighthouse’s powerful lamps shine shafts of warning light across the extremely wild Southern Ocean.
 Hidden below is a treacherous reef.